 The following information may contain forward-looking statements that reflect GWs current expectations regarding future events.
 Actual events could differ materially from those projected herein.
-A further list and description of risks, uncertainties and other risks associated with an investment in GW can be found in GW’s filings with the U.S. Securities and Exchange Commission, including the recent prospectus that was filed with the Securities and Exchange Commission in January, 2014.
+A further list and description of risks, uncertainties and other risks associated with an investment in GW can be found in GW’s recent filings with the U.S. Securities and Exchange Commission.
 Existing and prospective investors are cautioned not to place undue reliance on these forward-looking statements.
 GW undertakes no obligation to update or revise this information, whether as a result of new information, future events or circumstances or otherwise.
 Sativex® and Epidiolex® are registered trademarks of GW Pharmaceuticals.

 Who is GW Pharmaceuticals?